beameio/defcon2019/README.md

 * Client Persistence (attacker will not be using a browser)
 * User Scope (server side persistance), an attacker may user different user account.

-###
+### Conclusion
 This leads us to a conclusion that at least two factors must be present, Id and Pincode.
+The 'id' could be considered as a rate limiting scope.
+So basically, there has to be a factor which can somehow be tracked and counted.
+In case of password username is the first factor, and in a case of a matching point, there MUST a notion of a ratelimiting, otherwise the mechanism is brute-forcable.

-## 4. Implementing the the rate limiting factor
+## Implementing the the rate limiting factor
 There must be a an attempts counter, the time of the last attempt.
 Maintain a list of pincodes:
 • Track the counts of the number of attempts for each active pin code.
 • Track the time that pincode first appeared